cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 the confirmation tag.
 Otherwise, a Light Commit is applied like a regular commit.

-When a member receives a Light Commit message (Section 12.4.2. {{!RFC9420}}) the checks are updated as follows.
+In summary, when a member receives a Light Commit message the checks are updated as follows.

 1. Verify the sender's membership (see {{proof-of-membership}}) and leaf node (see Section 7.3 {{!RFC9420}}).
 2. Verify the own path (see {{proof-of-membership}}).